dart-lang/language/working/2365 - primary constructors/feature-specification.md

 occur as follows:

-The current scope of the formal parameter list of the primary constructor in _D_ is the current scope of the class declaration *(in other words, the default values cannot see declarations in the class body)*.
+The current scope of the formal parameter list of the primary constructor in _D_ is the current scope of the class/enum declaration *(in other words, the default values cannot see declarations in the class body)*.
 Every default value in the primary constructor of _D_ is replaced by a fresh private name `_n`, and a constant variable named `_n` is added to the top-level of the current library. *(This means that we can move the parameter declarations including the default value without changing its meaning.)*

-Next, _k_ is a constant constructor iff the keyword `const` occurs just before the class name in the header of _D_.
+Next, _k_ is a constant constructor iff the keyword `const` occurs just before the class name in the header of _D_, or _D_ is an `enum` declaration.

 If the class name `C` in _D_ is followed by `.id` where `id` is an identifier then _k_ has the name `C.id`.
 If it is followed by `.new` then